Josuelee/SuperHeroes/README.md

 Choose your favorites superheroes in Super Hero APP.
 Using react window library to render the necessary cards in the UI

+npm install to add node modules and libraries - npm start to run this proyect

 - React JS
 - React Window
 - Reducers